 Here it is zoomed even closer.

-Note, with many of these photos I have pushed the camera to its limit at 200x and at this range, photo quality drops.
+Note, with many of these photos I have pushed the camera to its limit at 200x, and at this range, photo quality drops.
 I have steady hands so for me, it's fun to zoom all the way.

-To get good photos, use the camera in good light and keep it in the optical zoom range of 24-1200 mm.
-This camera does best in good light and photo quality diminishes in low light.
-If you are not steady, you could use the camera on a tripod.
 To zoom closer to the bird, use the Digital Zoom which lets you apply up to 1.5 or 2x (up to 2400mm) worth of digital zoom beyond the optical zoom with a minimum drop in image quality, sort of like applying a 1.5 or 2x teleconverter.
-Access this feature on the regular camera menu.
-Scroll down to where it says Digital Zoom and your choices are to set it at Off, 1.5x, 2.0x or Standard.
+To access this feature on the regular camera menu, set the camera to AV or P mode and scroll down to where it says Digital Zoom and your choices are to set it at Off, 1.5x, 2.0x or Standard.
 Standard lets you zoom all the way in 200x, but there will be a loss of image quality at this far range.
 You can also use the "Framing Lock" button (on the bottom of the lens barrel) which helps stabilize the image when you take it.

 At these extreme zoom ranges, such as 200x, the photo quality is not usable for many things such as fine prints.
 However, for use on blogs, a facebook page, etc., and the internet, which only require photos of 72 dpi, these photos may be usable.
 Most of these photos I took had minimal processing just a little sharpening in photoshop.
 Images shot closer, at lower ISO and within the optical range would be much better.
 I mainly wanted to show some of the extreme things this camera is capable of.